teward/znc-git-master-install-script/README.md

 # ZNC Git Master Helper Script

-## Install Git Master and Dependencies on Ubuntu by default.
+## Install Git Master and Dependencies on Ubuntu automatically!

 This is an Installation Helper Script to install Git Master on Ubuntu.